spinningarrow/zoom-vanilla.js/README.md

 ## Known issues

-1. The image is appending to the body; use an appropriate CSS selector for extra styling
+- The image is appended to the body; use an appropriate CSS selector for extra styling
-2. Zooming may not be quite right if the aspect ratio of the image is changed
+- Zooming may not be quite right if the aspect ratio of the image is changed

 ## Build